-Hoofnagle has written extensively in the fields of information privacy, the law of unfair and deceptive practices, consumer law, and identity theft.
+Hoofnagle has written extensively in the fields of information privacy, the law of unfair and deceptive practices, consumer law, and cybercrime.
 His recent work includes: What We Buy When We “Buy Now,” 165 U. Penn.
-L. Rev. ___ (2017) (with Aaron Perzanowski), The FTC's Internal Privacy Struggle, in Cambridge Handbook of Consumer Privacy (Evan Selinger, Jules Polonetsky, & Omer Tene, eds)(Cambridge University Press forthcoming 2017); Online Pharmacies and Technology Crime, in The Handbook of Technology, Crime and Justice (Michael McGuire and Thomas J. Holt, eds.)
+L. Rev. 317 (2017) (with Aaron Perzanowski), The FTC's Internal Privacy Struggle, in Cambridge Handbook of Consumer Privacy (Evan Selinger, Jules Polonetsky, & Omer Tene, eds)(Cambridge University Press forthcoming 2017); Online Pharmacies and Technology Crime, in The Handbook of Technology, Crime and Justice (Michael McGuire and Thomas J. Holt, eds.)
 (Routledge Press 2016); Free: Accounting for the Costs of the Internet's Most Popular Price, 61 UCLA L. Rev. 606 (2014) (with Jan Whittington); Alan Westin's Privacy Homo Economicus, 49 Wake Forest L. Rev. 261 (2014) (with Jennifer Urban); Unpacking Privacy's Price, 90 North Carolina L. Rev. 1327 (2012) (with Jan Whittington); and Behavioral Advertising: The Offer You Cannot Refuse, 6 Harvard L. & Policy Rev. 273 (2012).

 Hoofnagle co-chairs the annual Privacy Law Scholars Conference.
 He is a member of the San Francisco Electronic Crimes Task Force and Palantir's Council on Privacy and Civil Liberties.

-He is licensed to practice in California and Washington, D.C., and is of counsel to Gunderson Dettmer LLP, a law firm that advises emerging technology companies.
+He is licensed to practice in California and Washington, D.C.

 B.A., University of Georgia (1996)